-During the year ended March 31, 2017, the Foundation provided the Hospital with donations totalling \$856 (2016 - \$448).
+During the year ended March 31, 2018, the Foundation provided the Hospital with donations totalling \$1,294 (2017 - \$856).
 The donations are recorded as deferred capital contributions in the Statement of Financial Position or non-patient goods and services revenue in the Statement of Operations based on the nature of the expenditure the donation is supporting.

-During the year ended March 31, 2017, the Foundation also provided \$4,013 (2016 - \$1,000) to the Hospital, which was remitted to the London Medical Innovation and Commercialization Network (LMICN).
-The \$4,013 receipts of funds from the Foundation and the \$4,013 transfer to LMICN were recorded on a net basis in the Hospital's financial statements.
+During 2016 and 2017, the Foundation provided funding to the Hospital, which was remitted to the London Medical Innovation and Commercialization Network (LMICN) and recorded on a net basis in the Hospital's financial statements.
+During the year ended March 31, 2018, this funding was not provided by the Foundation (2017 - \$4,013).

 The Hospital provides payroll and human resource administrative and support services to the Foundation where the Hospital makes payments on the Foundation's behalf and is reimbursed by the Foundation.
-During the year, the Hospital incurred total operating costs of \$2,425 (2016 - \$2,330) on behalf of the Foundation.
-Amounts receivable from the Foundation as at March 31, 2017 totalled \$329 (2016 - \$279).
+During the year, the Hospital incurred total operating costs of \$2,309 (2017 - \$2,425) on behalf of the Foundation.
+Amounts receivable from the Foundation as at March 31, 2018 totalled \$56 (2017 - \$329).